dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-agc-tutorial.rst

 Check out the official AGC `GitHub page <https://github.com/aws/amazon-genomics-cli>`_.

-Download and Install AWS AGC
+Download and install AWS AGC
 ----------------------------
 AGC provides a `quick-start guide <https://aws.github.io/amazon-genomics-cli/docs/getting-started/>`_ for initial setup and getting familiar with the tool.
 The following workflow execution tutorials will cover all steps for using AGC once